tilezen/vector-datasource/docs/layers.md

 Polygons from OpenStreetMap representing building footprint, building label_placement points, building_part features, and address points.
 Starts at zoom 13 by including huge buildings, progressively adding all buildings at zoom 16+.
 Address points are available at zoom 16+, but marked with `min_zoom: 17` to suggest that they are suitable for display at zoom level 17 and higher.

 Individual `building:part` geometries from OSM following the [Simple 3D Buildings](http://wiki.openstreetmap.org/wiki/Simple_3D_Buildings) tags at higher zoom levels are now exported as `building_part` features with specified `kind_detail`.
+Building parts may receive a `root_id` corresponding to the building feature, if any, with which they intersect.

 Mapzen calculates the `landuse_kind` value by intercutting `buildings` with the `landuse` layer to determine if a building is over a parks, hospitals, universities or other landuse features.
 Use this property to modify the visual appearance of buildings over these features.
 For instance, light grey buildings look great in general, but aren't legible over most landuse colors unless they are darkened (or colorized to match landuse styling).